DataDog/integrations-core/docs/dev/marketplace_offering.md

 ## Overview

 The Datadog Marketplace is a digital marketplace where Datadog Technology Partners can list their paid offerings to Datadog users.
-Datadog customers can access paid integration tiles on the [**Marketplace** page][2].

-While the **Integrations** page includes integrations and Datadog Apps built by Datadog and Technology Partners at no cost, the **Marketplace** page is a commercial platform for Datadog customers and Technology Partners to buy and sell a variety of offerings including Agent-based or API-based integrations, Datadog Apps, software subscriptions/licenses, and professional services.
+While the **Integrations** page includes integrations and custom dashboard widgets built by both Datadog and Technology Partners at no cost, the **Marketplace** page is a commercial platform for Datadog customers and Technology Partners to buy and sell a variety of offerings including Agent-based or API-based integrations, custom dashboard widgets, software subscriptions/licenses, and professional services.

-## List an offering on Marketplace
+## List an offering

-All Technology Partners can list a free integration on the **Integrations** page or a commercial offering on the **Marketplace** page.
-Additional offerings on Datadog Marketplace may include:
+All Technology Partners can list an out-of-the-box integration on the **Integrations** page, or a commercial paid offering on the **Marketplace** page.
+The following types of offerings are supported on the Datadog Marketplace:

-Integrations
+### Integrations
-: Marketplace integrations that submit or pull third-party data through the [Datadog Agent][15] or the [Datadog API][16].
-These integrations contain out-of-the-box metrics, events, or service checks.
+Marketplace integrations that submit third-party data or pull data from a user's Datadog account through the [Datadog Agent][15] or the [Datadog API][16].
+These integrations can contain a variety of data such as out-of-the-box metrics, events, logs, and more.

-Software licenses
+### Software licenses
-: SaaS licenses enable you to deliver and license software solutions to customers through the Datadog Marketplace.
+Software licenses, or subscriptions to SaaS solutions, enable you to deliver and license software solutions to customers through the Datadog Marketplace.

-Datadog Apps
+### Custom dashboard widgets
-: A custom dashboard widget that adds visual functionality to existing integration data (or other data within Datadog).
+A custom dashboard widget that adds visual functionality to existing integration data (or other data within Datadog).

-Professional services
+### Professional services
-: [Professional services][18] enable you to offer your team's services for implementation, support, or management for a set period of time.
+[Professional services][18] enable you to offer your team's services for implementation, support, or management for a set period of time.

-### Why join?
+## Why join the Datadog Marketplace?

-Marketplace Partners have many benefits that bring value to their business such as:
+Marketplace Partners have unique benefits that are not available to partners who list out-of-the-box integrations:

-  Go-To-Market support with access to dedicated sales and marketing resources focused on accelerating partner growth.
+  - Go-to-Market motions, including a blog post, quote for a press release, and social media amplification, with access to dedicated sales and marketing resources, focused on accelerating partner growth.

-  Training and Support for sales enablement in the form of on-demand courses to quickly onboard sales and technical teams.
+  - Training and Support for sales enablement in the form of on-demand courses to quickly onboard sales and technical teams.

-  Partner Portal that has everything a partner needs to grow their business with Datadog.

-  Exclusive opportunities to sponsor conferences and events (such as Datadog DASH) at a discounted rate
+  - Exclusive opportunities to sponsor conferences and events (such as Datadog DASH) at a discounted rate.

 {{< img src="developers/marketplace/marketplace_overview.png" alt="The Datadog Marketplace page" style="width:100%" >}}

 ## Join the Datadog partner network

-Before requesting access to the Datadog Marketplace, first apply to join the [Datadog Partner Network's][3] **Technology Partners** track.
+Before listing an offering on the Datadog Marketplace, you will first need to apply to the [Datadog Partner Network's][3] **Technology Partner** track.
+Once your application has been approved, you can begin to develop your offering.

 ## Request a sandbox account